 At this point, we’ve glossed over one important detail: what determines the width of the boxes in the lower part of the diagrams?
 Or, put differently, what determines how wide the aggregation is?

-Whenever you make a query, Lightstep determines a number of output points to include in each time series that will make the graph detailed without making it feel crowded or hard to read.
+Whenever you make a query, Cloud Observability determines a number of output points to include in each time series that will make the graph detailed without making it feel crowded or hard to read.
 This optimal distance between points is called the global output period.
-Lightstep adjusts the global output period depending on the length of the query.
+Cloud Observability adjusts the global output period depending on the length of the query.

-For example, if you make a one week query, the global output period will be 2 hours (meaning that this query should produce a series of points which are all 2 hours apart).
-If you make a one hour query, the global output period will be 30 seconds.
+For example, if you make a one-week query, the global output period will be 2 hours (meaning that this query should produce a series of points that are all 2 hours apart).
+If you make a one-hour query, the global output period will be 30 seconds.
 The global output period is adjusted so that the graphs are not too crowded with points.

 When you write a delta operation, as is the case when you use any aligner, the global output period is what determines the distance between output points.